Dr. Jonathan Hoffman

-It is important to remember that perfectionists are not necessarily perfectionistic in every aspect of their lives, just those that are important to them.
+It is important to remember that perfectionists are not necessarily perfectionistic in every aspect of their lives, just those important to them.
 However, a few are indeed perfectionists across the board!

 Can perfectionism affect one’s health?

-Constantly striving for perfection is not only futile, but also hazardous to your physical and mental wellbeing because its relentlessly stressful.
-Too much stress is simply bad for your heart, and for other elements of general health, including your sleep schedule.
-Because they tend to live in fear of showing a flaw, perfectionists can suffer from performance anxiety, so much so they may start to avoid pubic speaking or taking even small risks for fear of being embarrassed.
+Constantly striving for perfection is futile and hazardous to your physical and mental well-being because it's relentlessly stressful.
+Too much stress is bad for your heart and other elements of general health, including your sleep schedule.
+Because they tend to live in fear of showing a flaw, perfectionists can suffer from performance anxiety, so much so they may start to avoid public speaking or taking even small risks for fear of being embarrassed.

 Perfectionism, no surprise, is also associated with higher levels of anxiety problems and depression, which in turn can lead to conditions like alcohol abuse or other forms of addiction.
 Would you be shocked to learn that a higher risk for suicide is associated with being a perfectionist?
 Well, it is.

-Perfectionists often find the fun and rejuvenating parts of life, like stress-busting vacations and lazy Sundays, to be a waste of time.
-Many function under a perpetual feeling of pressure to meet deadlines that are self-imposed or totally unrealistic.
-As might be expected, many perfectionists channel this trait into being workaholics which oftentimes leads to exhaustion and “burn-out” far too early in their lives.
-Even so, that may not be a sufficient wake-up call, and they just keep going and going and going, like the Eveready Energizer Bunny, but without the smile.
+Perfectionists often find life's fun and rejuvenating parts, like stress-busting vacations and lazy Sundays, a waste of time.
+Many functions under a perpetual feeling of pressure to meet self-imposed or unrealistic deadlines.
+As might be expected, many perfectionists channel this trait into being workaholics, which oftentimes leads to exhaustion and “burn-out” far too early in their lives.
+Even so, that may not be a sufficient wake-up call, and they keep going and going and going, like the Eveready Energizer Bunny, but without the smile.

 Being a Perfectionist Isn’t Easy

 Since they are chasing a mirage, it makes sense that perfectionists often feel insecure and have “impostor syndrome,” meaning that they feel like frauds despite objective achievements.
-Sadly, however, as the “perfection trap” progresses, what seems like early success can be replaced by obsessiveness, rigid ways of thinking, obstinacy, and procrastination.
+Sadly, however, as the “perfection trap” progresses, what seems like early success can be replaced by obsessiveness, rigid thinking, obstinacy, and procrastination.
 Why procrastination?
-As perfectionism grows, as does the fear of making any kind of mistake which can lead to indecisiveness and the dreaded state of “paralysis by analysis.”
+As perfectionism grows, so does the fear of making any mistake which can lead to indecisiveness and the dreaded state of “paralysis by analysis.”

 Perfectionism, ironically, can also interfere with managing time and setting priorities.
-While trying to perfect whatever they may be focused on, perfectionists can lose track of time as well as become so consumed by small details that they wind up missing the bigger picture.
+While trying to perfect whatever they focus on, perfectionists can lose track of time and become so consumed by small details that they miss the bigger picture.

-Being a perfectionist is hard work, and, as life goes on, they often end up feeling like the proverbial hamster running as fast as possible on a wheel that goes nowhere.
-They also frequently believe they are undeserving of any compliment received, while perceiving every criticism to be valid and feeling each one like an arrow to the heart.
+Being a perfectionist is hard work, and as life goes on, they often end up feeling like the proverbial hamster running as fast as possible on a wheel that goes nowhere.
+They also frequently believe they are undeserving of any compliment received while perceiving every criticism as valid and feeling each one like an arrow to the heart.